 3:16 Now may the Lord of peace Himself give you the peace during every situation, in every way.
 The Lord be with you all.

 [Sign-off]

-17 The greeting of Paul, with my own hand, which is the 'trademark' in every letter that I write.6 18 The grace of our Lord Jesus Christ be with you all.
+17 The greeting of Paul, with my own hand, which is the 'trademark' in every letter that I write in this way.
+11 18 The grace of our Lord Jesus Christ be with you all.
 Amen.